 Most people remember times in their lives that were, for one reason or another, particularly stressful—times that provoked frustration, disillusionment—even hopelessness.
-I recall, for example, feeling lonely and occasionally disoriented both in college…and, later, in the Marine Corps when forced to confront the horrors of the Vietnam War.
+I recall, for example, feeling lonely and occasionally disoriented in college and, later, in the Marine Corps when forced to confront the horrors of the Vietnam War.

 Over the years, when despondency returned, I found consolation and inspiration in Henry Miller’s 1962 book, Stand Still Like the Hummingbird, which I discovered in my early twenties.
 Not nearly as well-known as his large, controversial novels (Tropic of Cancer, Tropic of Capricorn), this small collection of stories and essays is a slow reveal of his personal philosophy of life.